 If leukemia is in remission for more than five years after treatment, it is considered cured.
 There is no guarantee that the disease will not return, or relapse, but the five-year mark is considered a very positive sign.
 Treatment to prevent such a relapse may be given even if the person is considered cured.

-- Q What are the types of stem cell transplants for leukemia?
+- Q What are the side effects of radiation therapy for leukemia?

-- Q How is a relapse of leukemia treated?
+- Q How can a naturopath help ease side effects of leukemia treatment?

 - Q How is "watchful waiting" used to treat leukemia?

 - Q How can a chiropractor help if I have leukemia?